Ports of Call

 Tignes Travel Guide

 Albeit a purpose-built resort with somewhat unattractive architecture, the holiday destination of Tignes is one of Europe's highest resorts and offers some of the best snow conditions in the Alps, with excellent snow cover and a place to ski almost year round thanks to the high-altitude Grand Motte glacier.
-An excellent lift system links the holiday resort of Tignes to its neighbour Val d'Isère and together they form the vast ski area known as Espace Killy, with 193 miles (310km) of lift-linked trails and an area that is regarded as one of Europe's best and most beautiful ski areas.
+An excellent lift system links the holiday resort of Tignes to its neighbour Val d'Isère and together they form the vast ski area known as Val d'Isère (formerly Espace Killy), with 193 miles (310km) of lift-linked trails and an area that is regarded as one of Europe's best and most beautiful ski areas.

 Tignes is made up of three villages: Val Claret is the highest and is situated at the foot of the glacier; Tignes Le Lac, with its stunning setting on the lake, is the largest; and the modern Tignes Le Lavachet is further down.
 Two small villages below, Tignes Les Brévières and Tignes Les Boisses, are directly linked to the ski area and provide a more traditional atmosphere with charming chalets, narrow streets and picturesque churches.
 All five villages are connected by a free bus service.

 Intermediates have a large choice of groomed runs in both Tignes and the Val d'Isère area, with Bellevarde offering some challenging runs.
 Expert skiers and boarders have some of the best off-piste skiing in France at hand and an assortment of steep, narrow slopes, cliffs and deep gullies to choose from.
-The Aiguille Percée downhill course is world famous in this area, but avalanches are prevalent; other well-known runs are Lavachet Wall, The S, and the Double M. For those who enjoy the challenge of moguls there are some excellent runs at Tovière.
+The Aiguille Percée downhill course is famous in this area, but avalanches are prevalent; other well-known runs are Lavachet Wall, and the Double M. For those who enjoy the challenge of moguls there are some excellent runs at Tovière.

 With more than 150 shops, holiday visitors wanting to shop till they drop will be able to find almost everything in the resort area, from upmarket French boutiques to sports equipment and tourist items.
 Markets offer homemade goods with a traditional French flavour.